Trusaman/betterauth1/.amazonq/rules/project-dependency.md

 - Use playwright MCP server to test.
 Do not Starting the Next.js development server, i have done it by myself.
 - Use pnpm to manage dependencies
 - Use batest database of supabase
+- Use drizzle orm for database
+- Use "use server"; if the function run on the server